lnis-uofu/testchip_4t1r/docs/source/index.rst

 management SoC power supply must be stable and the C program running off of the SPI flash before the user area power supplies are raised.

-**NOTE**

-   When running spice extraction on the user_analog_project_wrapper layout, it is recommended to use `ext2spice short resistor`.
-   This is to preserve all the different port names in the extracted netlist.
-In case you have two ports that are electrically shorted in the layout, the `short resistor` option will tell magic not to merge the two shorted ports instead it adds zero-ohm ideal resistors between the net names so that they can be kept as separate nets.

 Running Open-MPW Precheck Locally
 =================================